 Portugal is truly a year-round destination, but the best time to visit Lisbon is May, June, September, or October, when the weather is beautiful and the crowds aren’t as big as in the summer.
 The second half of October in particular is great, as the temperatures are cooler, it’s not yet rainy, and most hotels have availability and lower rates.

 At Christmastime there are also lots of little markets that pop up all over the country.
 The most notable one is in the medieval town of Óbidos, which is a short day trip from Lisbon.
-We can also arrange for travelers to spend a traditional Christmas Eve with locals in a small village.
-At night, the villagers gather in the town square to light an enormous bonfire—and, of course, sing, dance, and drink!

 The summer can be very hot and crowded—and will only get busier once the new cruise port opens closer to the center of the city.
 November through March is the rainy season, which can make the cobblestone sidewalks slippery.

 Not allowing yourself enough time to just wander around Lisbon on your own and explore.
-We’ve found some of our favorite parks, squares, restaurants, cafes, and shops by simply meandering.
+Find some new favorite parks, squares, restaurants, cafes, and shops by simply meandering.
 Lisbon is a very friendly and laid-back city.
 With a grid of streets in the modern Baixa district and the River Tagus an easily spotted landmark from the neighborhoods in the hills, it’s also hard to get lost.
 Take time in the early evening to walk down to the waterfront and the Praça do Comérico to breathe in the city, or to sit and enjoy an espresso in the Praça Largo do Carmo.
 Enjoy getting lost in the backstreets of the Alfama district.

 At Quinta da Regaleira in nearby Sintra, a turn-of-the-century Art Nouveau and Rococo estate, there are two “initiation wells” inspired by the Freemasons—inverted towers with stairs that spiral down to the bottom.
 The prime photo spot is at the base of one of the wells, where a waterfall and algae-coated lagoon create a magical atmosphere.